valory-xyz/contribution-service/README.md

 # Contribution Service
-A dynamic NFT service built with the open-autonomy framework
+A dynamic NFT service built with the open-autonomy framework.
+The service checks a spreadsheet that contains scores for all the community members that have minted a token and verified their addresses through Discord.
+NFT images will be upgraded according member scores.

 - Clone the repository: